What Is a Physical Examination?

 The Purpose of an Annual Physical Exam

 especially in people over the age of 50.
-According to the National Institutes of Health, these exams are used to:
+These exams are used to:

 - identify any issues that may become medical

-- update any necessary immunizations
+- update necessary immunizations

 - ensure that you are maintaining a healthy diet

-- build a relationship with your doctor
+- build a relationship with your PCP

-Your doctor may also perform a physical exam before a surgery or beginning your treatment for a medical condition.
+Your PCP may also perform a physical exam before a surgery or before

 How to Prepare for a Physical Examination

-the most out of your time with your doctor.
-According to the Cleveland Clinic, you should gather the following
+the most out of your time with your PCP.
+You should gather the following

 - list of current medications you take, including

 - list of any symptoms or pain you are

 - results from any recent or relevant tests